Héctor Garzó: Moto3 Junior World Championship

 Garzó competed in the 2016 FIM CEV Moto3 Junior World Championship without scoring a point.

 Moto2 European Championship

 Garzó moved to the Moto2 European Championship the following season, and was much more successful, scoring a 2nd place, and three 3rd place finishes in the year, ending the season with 126 points, and fourth in the overall standings.

-He would stay for the 2018 season as well, scoring two 3rd places in Aragón, before winning his first race of the category in Albacete.
+Garzó would stay for the 2018 season as well, scoring two 3rd places in Aragón, before winning his first race of the category in Albacete.
 He would score one more podium, a second place in the season closer at Valencia, ending his season third in the championship standings, with 124 points.

-In the 2019 season, he would win two races, one each in Aragón and Alabecete, and finished on the second step of the podium six times, ending his final season in the category 2nd overall in the championship standings, with 183 points, 38 points behind Edgar Pons.
+In the 2019 season, Garzó would win two races, one each in Aragón and Alabecete, and finished on the second step of the podium six times, ending his final season in the category 2nd overall in the championship standings, with 183 points, 38 points behind Edgar Pons.